 - 8.35 The minimum period of full-time study for the awards of MPhil, PhD, MD(Res), EngD and DrPS is two calendar years.
-The minimum period of full-time study for the award of DClinDent and DPsych is three calendar years. - 8.36 The minimum period of part-time study for the awards of MPhil, PhD, MD(Res), EngD and DrPS is four calendar years.
-The minimum period of part-time study for the award of DClinDent and DPsych is six calendar years. - 8.37 The minimum registration period for a student who has transferred from another institution/programme under regulation 8.15 above is as specified in the regulation.
+The minimum period of full-time study for the award of DClin, DClinDent and DPsych is three calendar years. - 8.36 The minimum period of full-time study for the award of ResM is one calendar year. - 8.37 The minimum period of part-time study for the awards of MPhil, PhD, MD(Res), EngD and DrPS is four calendar years.
+The minimum period of part-time study for the award of DClin, DClinDent and DPsych is six calendar years. - 8.38 The minimum period of part-time study for the award of ResM is two calendar years. - 8.39 The minimum period of study for the award of ResM prior to submission of the research project dissertation for examination shall be ten months full-time study or the part-time equivalent. - 8.40 The minimum registration period for a student who has transferred from another institution/programme under regulation 8.15 above is as specified in the regulation.